mitsuhiko/lucumr/2020/1/1/async-pressure.rst

 Now we have changed the system somewhat.
 We now have a `RequestHandlerService` which has a bit more information.
-In particular it has the concept of readyness.
+In particular it has the concept of readiness.
 The service can be asked if it's ready.
 That operation is inherently non blocking and a best estimate.
 It has to be, because we're inherently racy here.